curityio/kafka-zero-trust/README.md

 npm start
 ```

-The client will run a code flow that opens the system browser, to get a user level access token.\
+The client will run a code flow that opens the system browser.\
 Sign in as `demouser / Password1` to get the initial user level access token:

 ![Login](./doc/login.png)

 The console client then simply calls the Orders API to create an order transaction and exits.\
-Meanwhile the Orders API raises a secure event consumed by the Payments API.
+Meanwhile the Orders API raises a secure event consumed at a later time by the Invoices API.

 ## URLs

 The following external URLs are available on the development computer.\
-The payments service and Apache Kafka run inside the cluster.
+The Invoices API and Apache Kafka run inside the cluster.

 | Component | Location |
 | --------- | -------- |